(Revised 5/84, 2/90, 5/06,5/15, 8/17)

 Section 2: Each delegate and advisor attending the MAHS events shall pay a fee to defray expenses.
 The state executive committee shall determine this fee with input from the host chapter.

 Section 3: No chapter shall be allowed to attend MAHS events unless that chapter has paid its state dues.

 Section 4: All meetings shall be conducted according to Robert's Rules of Order, Revised, unless they conflict with this constitution or its by-laws.

-Section 1: There shall be an executive committee made up of the three state officers, the conference coordinator of the host school for the state convention, the advisor of the state officers and Coordinator of Student Activities.
+Section 1: There shall be an executive committee made up of the three state officers, the conference coordinator of the host school for the state convention, the advisor of the state officers, the state advisor and Coordinator of Student Activities.